HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
-  caption='Of desktop sites and 39.3% of mobile sites have at least one role=”presentation".', content="40.2%", classes="big-number",
+  caption='Of desktop sites and 39.3% of mobile sites have at least one role="presentation".', content="40.2%", classes="big-number",
   sheets_gid="514880281",